-Citizenship and Border Identities in European History
+HIST 3000 (3 Citizenship and Border Identities in European History

 As the world becomes increasingly inter-connected and inter-dependent, notions of citizenship and identity are shifting.
 Will national citizenship become obsolete as new regional and even global identities are created?
-This course seeks to provide a historical perspective for the concept of citizenship and address some of the complexities associated identities within with establishing cross-cultural environments.
+This course seeks to provide a historical perspective for the concept of citizenship and address some of the complexities associated with establishing identities within cross-cultural environments.
 Specifically, the first section of the class will focus on how various European societies from ancient Greece to the twentieth century have defined citizenship.
 The second section of the course will be devoted to exploring border identities along the Franco-Spanish and Franco-German frontiers.

-History of Sexuality
+HIST 3070 History of Sexuality (3)